Skip to main content

 pwsh scripts/evals/Invoke-CorpusModeration.ps1 -SpecGlob 'evals/**/*.yaml'

 Without the Python dependencies installed, Invoke-ContentModeration.ps1 exits 2 with a setup error rather than silently passing.
-The markdown-corpus lane (Test-EvalSpecText.ps1) requires only Node and runs in lint:all without any opt-in.
+The markdown-corpus lane (Test-EvalSpecText.ps1) requires only Node and runs as the CI-owned ci:eval:lint:text lane without any moderation-environment opt-in.

 Eval Lint Scripts